fusionpbx/fusionpbx-docs/source/applications/recordings.md

 # Recordings

+Recordings are sound files that can be used for the IVR Menu (Auto Attendant).
+They are managed from Application -> Recordings.
+From there you can add, rename, update, and delete recordings.

+---

 Dial \*732 to create a recording, or (for best results) upload a 16bit 8khz/16khz mono WAV file.
 [Click here for the youtube video.](https://youtu.be/CkqlsVvvv2U)